Savin Hill station: Conversion to rapid transit

 Commuter rail service on the Shawmut Branch ended in September 1926.
 The Boston Elevated Railway, which had bought the line, began converting it into the Dorchester Extension, a rapid transit extension of the Cambridge-Dorchester Tunnel line.
 Savin Hill, located on the Old Colony mainline, was rebuilt as a rapid transit station as part of the extension.
-The commuter rail platforms and station buildings were removed, though a temporary station was used until November 4, 1927.
-Savin Hill reopened on November 5, 1927 along with Columbia and Fields Corner as part of the first phase of the extension.
+The commuter rail platforms and station buildings were removed, though a temporary station was used until November 1, 1927 (outbound) and November 4 (inbound).
+The Savin Hill rapid transit station opened on November 5, 1927, along with Columbia and Fields Corner as part of the first phase of the extension.

 In 1934, the Boston Elevated Railway requested the addition of a busway on the west side of the station.
 Construction on the busway and a pedestrian overpass to the platform began in August and finished in December 1934.
 Fare control was relocated to the platform level; a platform extension to the south was constructed – without interrupting train service – to accommodate this.

 On January 13, 1961, the MTA began operating "modified express service" on the line during the morning rush hour, following the introduction of similar service on the Forest Hills–Everett line the month before.
 Every other train bypassed Savin Hill and three other stations.
 This was discontinued in September 1961 to reduce wait times at the skipped stations, most of which were outdoors.

 Savin Hill is not directly served by any MBTA bus routes.
 Until the 1960s, four bus routes including the 18 terminated at Savin Hill.
 However, the M.T.A. desired to build a parking lot at the Savin Hill busway location.
 In September and December 1962, the 13 and 14 routes were rerouted away from Savin Hill to keep buses off local streets, while the 12 and 18 were combined into the modern 18 route.

-Savin Hill station was further modified during the remainder of the 20th century with the removal of the waiting room in the 1970s and a longer platform extension in the late 1980s to allow 6-car trains.
-By the end of the century, however, it still contained the most original structure of any of the pre-war stations on the line.
+Savin Hill station was further modified with the removal of the waiting room in the 1970s, renovations in 1982–83, and a platform extension in the late 1980s to allow 6-car trains.
+By the end of the century, however, it was in poor condition and still contained the most original structure of any of the pre-war stations on the line.
 Savin Hill, Fields Corner, and Shawmut stations had not been retrofitted for accessibility by that time.